 Philosophy + Origin

-- Use support as needed behind the upper body to make lying back comfortable.
-Try folded blankets, bolsters, blocks or any combination to find the right height for your body.
+- Use support as needed under the upper body — try folded blankets, bolsters, blocks or any combination to find the right height for your body.

-- Use a sandbag on your thighs to help relieve pressure on hips and thighs.
+- Place a sandbag on your thighs to help relieve pressure on your hips and thighs.

 - To deepen the pose, extend your arms over your head.

-- Keep your front ribs soft while you find more length in your lower back.
-Think about drawing your pubic bone up towards your belly to help your lower back make contact with the floor behind you.
-Lay your hands at your sides like you would for Savasana, palms up and fingers relaxed.
+- Lengthen your lower back.
+Think about drawing your tailbone forward to help your lower back soften toward the floor under you.
+Lay your hands at your sides like you would for savasana, palms up and fingers relaxed.

-- Stay in this posture as long as it is comfortable, beginning with one minute and working up to five and beyond.
-When you’re ready to release, use your forearms and hands to return to Virasana, keeping your chin tucked — lead with the heart instead.
+- Stay in this posture as long as it is comfortable, beginning with one minute and working up to five.
+When you’re ready to release, use your forearms and hands to return to virasana.
+Keep your chin tucked and lead with your chest.